Northern Mali officials say French strike killed civilians, France denies

 “I know all these young people.
 Some are from my family,” he told Reuters by telephone.
 “We have seen these airstrikes in the past here.
 We have never said anything, but this time, it is 100% an error.”

-Souleymane Ag Almahmoud, a former member of parliament from the area, also said the strike had killed six civilians.
+Akli Iknan Ag Souleymane, a former member of parliament from the area, also said the strike had killed six civilians.

 Barkhane declined to comment beyond Thursday’s statement.